a20351766/udo.1.4.0/docs/source/idemix.rst

 From a verifier perspective, there is one more actor to consider: chaincode.
 What can chaincode learn about the transactor when an Idemix credential is used?

-The `cid (Client Identity) library <https://github.com/hyperledger/fabric/tree/master/core/chaincode/shim/ext/cid>`_ (for golang only) has been extended to support the ``GetAttributeValue`` function when an Idemix credential is used.
+The `cid (Client Identity) library <https://github.com/hyperledger/udo/tree/master/core/chaincode/shim/ext/cid>`_ (for golang only) has been extended to support the ``GetAttributeValue`` function when an Idemix credential is used.
 However, as mentioned in the "Current limitations" section below, there are only two attributes which are disclosed in the Idemix case: ``ou`` and ``role``.

-If Fabric CA is the credential issuer:
+If UDO CA is the credential issuer:

 * the value of the `ou` attribute is the identity's **affiliation** (e.g.
   "org1.department1");
 * the value of the ``role`` attribute will be either 'member' or 'admin'.
 A value of 'admin' means that the identity is an MSP administrator.
-By default, identities created by Fabric CA will return the 'member' role.
+By default, identities created by UDO CA will return the 'member' role.
 In order to create an 'admin' identity, register the identity with the ``role`` attribute and a value of ``2``.

-For an example of using the `cid` library to retrieve these attributes, see `this java SDK example <https://github.com/hyperledger/fabric-sdk-java/blob/master/src/test/fixture/sdkintegration/gocc/sampleIdemix/src/github.com/example_cc/example_cc.go>`_.
+For an example of using the `cid` library to retrieve these attributes, see `this java SDK example <https://github.com/hyperledger/udo-sdk-java/blob/master/src/test/fixture/sdkintegration/gocc/sampleIdemix/src/github.com/example_cc/example_cc.go>`_.

 Current limitations
 -------------------